1. About budesonide rectal foam and enemas

 - For most people symptoms start to improve after 1 or 2 weeks.

-- Tell your doctor if you come into contact with anyone who has shingles, chickenpox or measles while you're using budesonide.
+- Using budesonide rectal foam or enemas can mean you're more likely to get infections.
+Tell your doctor if you get an infection, such as coronavirus (COVID-19), or if you come into contact with anyone who has shingles, chickenpox or measles while you're using budesonide.

 3. Who can and cannot use budesonide rectal foam and enemas

 Budesonide rectal foam and enemas can be used by adults (aged 18 years and over).

 Budesonide is not suitable for some people.
 To make sure it's safe for you, tell your doctor before starting this medicine, if you:

 - have had an allergic reaction to budesonide or any other medicine in the past

 - have recently been in contact with someone with chickenpox, shingles or measles

 - currently have an infection, or have very recently had one